 Despite repeated requests from Hykma to join the League, Farpoint continued to remain independent of the Hykman League, maintaining their own laws, culture, and army.

 Previous: Gurutama Timeline Revising Part 12

-The Dwarven curse of the Bwarlor created a subrace of Dwarves that were born to Bwarlor mothers and interbred with each other among Bwarlor society.
-But the evil actions the Dwarves took created another subrace.
-There was a group of Dwarves that regretted that action and a group of Dwarves that saw it as a necessary punishment for the beard rape of the Dwarven ambassadors sent to Bwolo Isle.
-The remorseful group of Dwarves grows to become the Metal Dwarves that remain in Hearthland.
-The vengeful group participated in greater numbers in the invacion of Najar.
-That group becomes even more corrupted and evil due to its proximity to Navillus and forms the Empire Dwarf subrace.
+The dwarven curse of the Bwarlor created a subrace of dwarves that were born to Bwarlor mothers and interbred with each other among Bwarlor society.
+But the evil actions the dwarves took created another subrace.
+There was a group of dwarves that regretted that action and a group of dwarves that saw it as a necessary punishment for the beard rape of the dwarven ambassadors sent to Bwolo Isle.
+The remorseful group of dwarves grew to become the Metal Dwarves that remain in Hearthland.
+The vengeful group participated in greater numbers in the invasion of Najar.
+That group became even more corrupted and evil due to its proximity to Navillus and formed the Empire Dwarf subrace.

 Anyways, here’s the next part of the revised timeline.

 394 NA: Nearly a century had passed since the dwarven occupation and Najaran resistance continued just as strong as before.
 The old aristocracy, united by the will of Navillus, committed brutal, albeit subtle, sabotage.
 Shipments went missing.
 Rebels seemed too well armed and organized.
 Merchants manipulated the economy to thwart dwarven leaders.
 Dwarves quickly learned not to go out at night, especially alone, as more and more were savagely attacked, their bodies hung flayed from dwarvish establishments.
 The Najaran aristocrats claimed ignorance even as they infiltrated the dwarven inner circles.
 Morale seeped away from the occupiers as they continuously rebuilt their missionary schools only to see them burned again.